Whole Milk in School Meals

 Whole and 2% milk options contain the same 13 essential nutrients and health benefits as low-fat and fat-free milk.
 At the same time, nutrition science has evolved in the past decade to show neutral or positive benefits of full-fat dairy foods such as whole milk, including less weight gain, neutral or lower risk of heart disease, and lower childhood obesity.

 School meals are the most nutritious meal any American will eat, according to researchers at the Gerald J. and Dorothy R. Friedman School of Nutrition Science and Policy at Tufts University.
 They are critical for ensuring children meet DGA recommendations for healthy dairy.
 This is especially the case for low-income children who receive 77% of their daily dairy milk consumption at school.
 When children do not drink milk at school, they miss out on a key opportunity to consume milk's unique nutrient profile and benefit from its positive impact on growth, development, healthy immune function, mental health, and overall wellness.
-Ensuring the 30 million children who participate in school meals programs have access to the nutritious milk options that meet their dietary preferences and requirements will help them benefit from the many health benefits that milk ahs to offer.
+Ensuring the 30 million children who participate in school meals programs have access to the nutritious milk options that meet their dietary preferences and requirements will help them benefit from the many health benefits that milk has to offer.

 What Parents Are Saying